Wuhan to test entire population after new virus cluster

-Wuhan plans to conduct coronavirus tests on the Chinese city's entire population after new cases emerged for the first time in weeks in the cradle of the global pandemic, state media reported Tuesday.
+The Chinese city of Wuhan plans to conduct tests on its entire population after new cases emerged for the first time in weeks in the cradle of the global pandemic, state media reported Tuesday.

 "Each district should make plans and arrangements to conduct nucleic acid tests on the entire population in its jurisdiction within a 10-day time limit," the notice said, although it was unclear when testing would begin.

-The planned tests come after Wuhan reported the first cluster of new COVID-19 infections since the city re-opened after a 76-day lockdown on April 8.
+The plan come after Wuhan reported the first cluster of new COVID-19 infections since the city re-opened after a 76-day lockdown on April 8.

 Six new cases were reported on Sunday and Monday from a residential compound in Dongxihu District.